 One of the points presented by Spokesperson Roque was that according to the study presented by Dr. Mahar Lagmay, COVID-19 cases will continue to decrease if the ECQ is extended beyond April 30.
 The question, however, is if Filipinos will be able to adapt to the economic and social implications of an ECQ extension.
 Dr. Lagmay was later given the floor to expound more on the results of the study conducted by the UP COVID-19 Pandemic Response Team.

 In his presentation which bore the title “Visualizing the COVID-19 Threat or Anticipatory Planning,” Dr. Lagmay discussed several salient points.

-Dr. Lagmay also reported that in comparison to Singapore and South Korea, the Philippines is doing fairly well in terms of achieving the ideal reproduction number 2 of 1 partly due to the ECQ.
+Dr. Lagmay also reported that in comparison with Singapore and South Korea, the Philippines is doing fairly well in terms of achieving the ideal reproduction number 1 of 1 partly due to the ECQ.
 He also emphasized the importance of achieving a reproduction number of 1 or lower because the spread of the virus is most manageable at these levels.

 Based on the third slide, a comparative trend against other nations has been established because of the ECQ.
 While discussing this particular slide, Dr. Lagmay mentioned that sample sets may be used to get ideas about whether the ECQ has been effective.

 Meanwhile, Dr. Lagmay also reported that new methods are being explored to be able to perceive where the COVID-19 threat is most intense.
 This is because, when mapped, the number of COVID-19 cases and hence the intensity of its effects, vary with each location.
 Not every location is at its outbreak threshold like Metro Manila.
 Dr. Lagmay also mentioned that predicting where active cases will be most concentrated is crucial when deciding where most of the country’s resources will be concentrated.